Jellonator/PvPConstruct/README.md

 Mods bundled with this subgame
 ------------------------------
 Every mod has its own function and are separated for organization.
+Mods listed here are in order of dependency, with most dependent mods placed at the bottom.

 ### jutil
 Set of utilities used by most every mod in this subgame.

+### jtools
+Set of in-game tools used for manipulating the world.
+Not intended for large scale world modification, install worldedit for that.

 ### scoreboard
 Adds teams to the game.
 Players on the same team can not harm each other.
 Teams must compete to complete objectives to win.

-### team_fort
-A mod based on Team Fortess 2; provides many tf2-style utilities, such as health packs, ammo boxes, payloads, etc.

 ### clicky_signs
 Adds signs that can be clicked to activate commands on a player

 ### designer_weapons
 Mod that adds functions for defining weapons.
-This mod is intended for use by other mods for defining weapons.
-It defines a small set of default weapons.
+This mod is intended for use by other mods, yet it also defines a small set of default weapons.

+### team_fort
+A mod based on Team Fortess 2; provides many tf2-style utilities, such as health packs, ammo boxes, payloads, etc.

 TODO
 ----